 Carex vulpinoidea Michx. is the accepted scientific name for this species of Carex.
 It was named and described as such by André Michaux in Flora Boreali-Americana in 1803.

 The genus, Carex L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

-I found a few colonies of Carex vulpinoidea while wildflower hunting on my farm on June 14 in 2020.
+I found a few colonies of Carex vulpinoidea while wildflower hunting on the farm on June 14 in 2020.
 Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing 2034 species worldwide (as of 12-20-22 when this page was last updated.
 I have identified other members of the plant family Cyperaceae on my farm and they all have similar characteristics.
 Interestingly, Missouri Plants dos not list this species on their site…

 All Carex species are perennial and grow from rhizomes, stolons, or short rootstocks.
 The leaves look like any other ordinary grass at a glance.
 The flower-bearing stalks, culms, are unbranched and usually grow to around 2’ tall or more.
 Carex vulpinoidea grows up to 3 1/2′ in height…